top of page

 Mackenzie Today

 Mackenzie Maher, the inspiration for GyroStim, has triumphed over many of the challenges posed by her initial diagnosis and prognosis.
-Defying the odds, she not only completed her Master’s Degree in Psychological Science from the University of Denver, but she is also currently pursuing a PhD in Applied Developmental Science at Colorado State University in Fort Collins, CO.
+Defying the odds, she not only completed her Master’s Degree in Psychological Science from the University of Denver, but she is currently a doctoral candidate pursuing a PhD in Applied Developmental Science at Colorado State University in Fort Collins, CO.

 Mackenzie is a testament to perseverance, courage, and unwavering faith.
 Her tenacity, compassionate spirit, and dedication to God fuel her determination.
 With a profound commitment to scientific research, she channels her personal experiences of growing up with cerebral palsy into her work.
 Her goal is to develop innovative interventions that will ultimately enhance the lives of others living with disabilities, transforming her personal journey into a beacon of hope for others.